Some frequently asked questions (with possibly helpful answers)…

 Where and when?

-- Regular rehearsals are 7:30 to 9:00pm on Tuesdays, in Glasgow City Halls.
-Enter by the Stage Door on Albion Street (map).
+- Regular rehearsals are 7:15 to 8:45 pm on Tuesdays, in Glasgow City Halls.
+Enter by the stage door on Albion Street (map).
 For security reasons you will need to sign in (and out) on the attendance sheet at the front desk before proceeding to Studio 1 (level 5).

 Should I bring a music stand?